-Former St. John pastors include Auxiliary Bishop Mitchell T. Rozanski and Monsignor Richard W. Woy, who left last November to become chief operating officer of the Archdiocese of Baltimore.
+Former St. John pastors include Auxiliary Bishop Mitchell T. Rozanski and Monsignor Richard W. Woy.
+Monsignor Woy left the parish last November to become chief operating officer of the Archdiocese of Baltimore's downtown headquarters.
 Monsignor Robert.
-J. Jaskot has since been serving as administrator of the parish.
+J. Jaskot has been serving as administrator of the parish since.

-Father Proffitt, 44, has previously served St. Ann in Hagerstown, Immaculate Conception in Towson and Sacred Heart of Glyndon.
+Father Proffitt, 44, has previously served St. Ann in Hagerstown, Towson's Immaculate Conception and Sacred Heart of Glyndon.

-He will lead a parish that takes great pride in Catholic education.
-St. John the Evangelist School was named a No Child Left Behind Blue Ribbon School by the U.S. Department of Education in 2008.
+He will lead a- parish that takes great pride in Catholic education.
+St. John the Evangelist School was named a No Child Left Behind Blue Ribbon School by the U.S. Department of Education.

 "I've just been real impressed with the school board and administration," Father Proffitt said.
-"They really have some excellent academic programs where our faith is reinforced.
+"They really have some excellent academic programs where our faith is re-enforced.
 Ultimately, that's one of our great missions of evangelization."